openjusticebe/anon_api/README.md

 ## Legacy
 This API has been built up from a previous incarnation, as such some legacy code is still present, such as testing multiple anonymisation algorithms.
 See below for info
 ### Configuration
-Algorithms are detailed in the `config_default.yaml` file for the moment.
+Algorithms are detailed in the `config_default.toml` file for the moment.
 Parameters are not supported yet.
 A check is done on the required environment variables to know if the algorithm is available.